shorelinesoftware/terraform-provider-shoreline/docs/resources/action.md

 ### Optional

-- **allowed_entities** (List of String) The list of users who can run an action or notebook.
+- **allowed_entities** (Set of String) The list of users who can run an action or notebook.
 Any user can run if left empty.
 - **complete_long_template** (String) The long description of the Action's completion.
 - **complete_short_template** (String) The short description of the Action's completion.
 - **complete_title_template** (String) UI title of the Action's completion.